-Your body is an interconnecting structure comprised of joints, muscles, tendons, ligaments and many other elements.
-If you had a group of people holding hands, and one person pulls to the side, this has an effect on the other people in the chain.
+Joints, muscles, tendons, ligaments and many other elements are the interconnecting structure that make up the body.
+If you had a group of people holding hands, and one person pulls to the side, this effects other people in the chain.
 In regards to the human body, the hip, knee, ankle and foot form a chain.
 This is the basis for open and closed chain exercises, where each body part has an impact on the neighbouring segment.
 Continue reading to learn more about open vs closed chain exercises.

 Open Chain Exercises

 An open chain exercise is one that allows the furthest part of the chain to move freely.
-For example, picking up a glass of water is an open-chain exercise as the hand is not fixed in place, and it has an effect on the elbow and shoulder but not the rest of your body.
+For example, picking up a glass of water is an open-chain exercise.
+The hand affects the elbow and the shoulder as it is not fixed in place.
+However, it does not effect the rest of your body.
 To put it simply, the body is stationary whilst the limb moves.

 Open chain exercises are commonly used for rehabilitation purposes or training that requires open chained movements, such as throwing a ball.
-Open chained exercises are often used to isolate muscles, such as a bicep curl.
+Muscles are isolated by open chained exercises such as a bicep curl.
 For rehabilitative purposes, open chain exercises are easier to implement if the focus is strengthening, improving range of motion or there is an acute injury.